1994 Atlantic hurricane season: Hurricane Gordon

-Hurricane Gordon was the final storm of the season.
-The system formed near Panama in the southwestern Caribbean Sea on November 8.
-Strengthening into a tropical storm, Gordon wound its way north into the Greater Antilles.
-Despite warm waters, persistent wind shear prevented significant strengthening.
-Executing a slow turn to the north and then the northwest, Gordon made two more landfalls, on eastern Jamaica and eastern Cuba.
-As Tropical Storm Gordon made its fourth landfall crossing the Florida Keys, it interacted with a cyclone in the upper troposphere and a series of cyclonic lows which lent the storm some sub-tropical characteristics.
-After a few days as an unusual hybrid of a tropical and a subtropical system in the Gulf of Mexico, the storm re-claimed its tropical storm status and it made another landfall across the Florida peninsula and continued into the Atlantic Ocean.
-In the Atlantic, Gordon rapidly strengthened to a Category 1 hurricane.
-Gordon's characteristic briefly approached North Carolina, but ultimately the storm headed south, weakening into a minor tropical storm before making its sixth and final landfall on Florida's east coast.
-Overall, the storm made six separate landfalls.
+A series of tropical waves consolidated into a tropical depression near Nicaragua in the southwestern Caribbean on November 8.
+The depression drifted generally northward and strengthened into Tropical Storm Gordon on November 10, but wind shear prevented much further strengthening, despite warm seas.
+After turning eastward and then northeastward, Gordon struck eastern Jamaica and eastern Cuba on November 13.
+Gorden then turned northwest, crossing the Florida Keys on November 15, where it interacted with a cyclone in the upper troposphere and a series of cyclonic lows, which lent the storm some subtropical characteristics.
+After a few days as an unusual hybrid of a tropical and a subtropical system in the Gulf of Mexico, the storm re-claimed its tropical storm status and struck southwest Florida on November 16.
+Emerging into the Atlantic, Gordon strengthened to a Category 1 hurricane late the next day and peaked with winds of 85 mph (140 km/h) and a minimum pressure of 980 mbar early on November 18.
+Gordon briefly approached North Carolina but then headed south, weakening to a tropical depression before making its sixth and final landfall on Florida's east coast on November 21, several hours before dissipating over South Carolina.